Enteee/duckpond.ch/_drafts/plantuml-parser.md

 will start doing it.
 This will make your documentation evolve together with the code.
 Bring version control into the mix and pull requests suddenly become self-documenting.
 Switching to Graphviz documentation means no longer spending hours layouting documents.
-Time you can use doing actual design work.
+Time better spent doing actual design work.

-You can document without proprietary file mongering software or an overpriced vector graphic editor.
-If you now ask yourself what all that fuzz is about, because you create your design documents in PowerPoint and you are happy with it - then You should probably ask yourself when things started to go wrong in you life.
+With PlantUML you can document without proprietary file mongering software or an overpriced vector graphic editor.
+If you now ask yourself what all that fuzz is about, because you create your design documents in PowerPoint and you are happy with it - You should probably ask yourself when things started to go wrong in you life.

 ![Learn PlantUML](/static/posts/plantuml-parser/learn-plantuml.png)
 *You will find another Alice*